-(7) The maximum danger sector for hammer throws from this cage is approximately 53°, when used by both right and left-handed throwers in the same competition.
-The position and alignment of the cage in the arena is, therefore, critical for its safe use.
+7. The maximum danger sector for hammer throws from this cage is approximately 53°, when used by both right and left-handed throwers in the same competition (calculated by assuming that the hammer is released from a circumscribed circle of 2.407m radius).
+The position and alignment of the cage in the Field of Play is, therefore, critical for its safe use.